sjw0608/hero/docs/help/wallet.md

                 <li>Select the private key import mode, and the user fills in the clear private key through manual input or scan identification input mode, paying attention to the case of the input character</li>
                 <li>The user can reset the wallet password and enter it again.
 The wallet password is the payment password for the wallet</li>
                 <li>The user enters the password prompt message so that the user can forget the wallet password to prompt</li>
-                <li>Click "know the plaintext private key"/" know the mnemonic word "and the user enters to read the relevant overview in detail</li>
             </ul>
         </th>
     </tr>